fblpalmeira/pcir_test/README.md

 The potential for conflict index for “leave the bear alone” was approximately 0.31 (Table 2).
 Similar computations for the other four management actions varied between 0.04 to 0.39.

-**Table 2.** “Potential for Conflict Indices” and Mean Scores for Alaskan Respondents’ Ratings of Acceptability of Bear Management Actions.
+**Table 2.** Potential for conflict indices and mean scores for Alaskan respondents’ ratings of acceptability of bear management actions.

 | Management action |  Conflict index  | Mean score(1)  |
 | ----------------- | ---------------- | -------------- |